py2ai/py2ai.github.io/_posts/2019-08-14-Lab4-Training-regression-model.md

 ## A quick and easy multilayer Regression model

-Hi there! today we will build a multilayer model that should looks like this figure:
+Hi there! today we will build a multilayer model that should be like this figure:
 ![]({{ "assets/img/posts/lab4_keras_model.png" | absolute_url }}).
 Lets import the necessary components.
 ```python
 from keras.models import Sequential